YCChu1995/Paper-Summary/2001___Scaling Laws for Neural Language Models.md

    - be `initialized` as roughly `a power of the loss` only,
    - be `continuesly modified` by measuring the `gradient noise scale`.
 7. `Indicator to overfitting` is defined as $"\frac {L(N,D)}{L(N,\infty )} - 1"$ which is a function of $\frac{N^{\frac {\alpha_{N}}{\alpha_{D}}}}{D}$.
 (Figure 9 - [Right](#3-universality-of-overfitting))

 ---

 ## Motivation
 - There is no simple, predictive, quantitative recipe for how a language model `performance scales` with (1) `model size`, (2) `dataset size`, and (3) `compute`.
-  > Before this work, extrapolating gains by `training small models and predicting large model behavior was unreliable`.
 - Before this work,
   1. `Predicting large model behavior by extrapolating gains from training small models` was `unreliable`.
   2. Uncertainty in how to spend extra budget.<br>